Did you know? You have wonderful skin.

 Your skin has sebaceous glands nearly all over, except the palms of your hands and feet.
 These glands secrete natural oil which keeps the skin conditioned.
 The part of our bodies we most wash, often with harsh detergents and commonly with products that attack the skin barrier, is our hands!
 That is why your hands are most prone to feeling dry.

-The best option for hands is a light cream you won’t have to rub in for too long.
+The best option for hands is a light oil or cream you won’t have to rub in for too long.
 Thankfully the palm of your hands don’t get clogged pores (the other more pleasant side of not having sebaceous glands), so I recommend going all out with naturally deliciously scented coconut oil.
-Coconut oil is comedogenic, so I don’t recommend it elsewhere, but for the hands, I absolutely recommend it.
-Pick it to be organic, virgin coconut oil and it will retain it’s amazing smells and natural properties.
+Organic, virgin coconut oil is best as it retains its amazing smells and natural properties.

 For your lips: protecting from the cold & the sun